mateusmaso/handlebars.binding/README.md

 ## Usage

-Before including the library, make sure that you imported the dependencies in the same order as the section above shows up.
-Once made that, don't forget to parse the rendered HTML from your template function and notify any changes made using the method ```performMicrotaskCheckpoint```.
+Before including the library, make sure to import all the dependencies in the same order as listed in the section above.
+Once made that, don't forget to parse the rendered HTML from your template function and notify any changes using the method ```performMicrotaskCheckpoint```.

 ```javascript
 var context = {foo: 123};